kquick/sayable/README.md

 starts with the `&` character.
 These are described in detail in the 'Helper operators' section below, but the general mnemonic for these is:

-  * A dash is a space
+  * A dash is a space between sayable elements

+  * A plus is immediately adjacent sayable elements

-  * A plus is immediate or specified separator
+  * A colon is a separator specification

   * An asterisk is applied to a foldable (i.e. a list)